Bethany Beach Nature Center: A Coastal Sanctuary

 Public Transport

-The Bethany Beach Trolley provides free transport around the town.
-Check the trolley route for the nearest stop to your location.
-Get off at the Nature Center & Tree Top Ln stop.
-From there, it is a short walk to the center.
-The DART Route 208 also stops at Garfield Parkway and Pennsylvania Avenue, which is a 7-minute walk to the Nature Center.
-The DART fare is $4 per day.
+The Bethany Beach Trolley offers a convenient, free service around town during the season.
+Check the trolley route map for the nearest stop to your location.
+The trolley stops at the Nature Center.
+The DART Route 208 bus also stops at Garfield Avenue and Pennsylvania Avenue, a short walk to the Nature Center.
+The fare for the DART bus is $4 per day.

 -